NikSimeonov/Bootstrap-Portfolio/README.md

 ## Description

 Hello, and welcome to my portfolio webpage.
-You can have a quick look on the photo bellow but if you are more interested you can follow the link to my repo to view the code: https://github.com/NikSimeonov/Bootstrap-Portfolio.git
+You can have a quick look on the photo bellow but if you are more interested you can follow the link to my repo to view the code: https://github.com/NikSimeonov/Bootstrap-Portfolio.git.

+You can also view the live version on the following link: https://niksimeonov.github.io/Bootstrap-Portfolio/

 <p align="left">
   <img src="./assets/images/Bootstrap-Portfolio-min.png" height="60%" width="40%" title="Portfolio With Bootstrap 4">